AngelosPsy/EPPR/Lecture4/index.md

 - Plenty of packages for producting plots

 - *Packages*
-- base : The basic plots
+- base : The basic plots (high level and low level functions)
 - lattice : Enhancement of the base graphics
 - ggplot2 : Modern way to do plots

 ---